OpenVidu/openvidu-pro-clustering/kubernetes/README.md

 OpenVidu Pro needs ingress to work.
 Ingress will configure a LoadBalancer in your cluster, you should create an entry in you DNS provider pointing to this value.
 This is because ingress uses DNS names to identify the HTTP requests and associates it with the service.

 Saying that, replace the values in the ingress manifest inside the `openvidu-server.yaml` file with your own FQDN.

+Also, don't forget to change the username we've give you to obtain OpenVidu.

 Once you've performed all the changes and you're happy with the configuration, run this command: